azurecitadel/azurecitadel/content/arc/servers/520-windows_admin_center.md

 ## Introduction

-It is now possible to run Windows Admin Center in the Azure Portal with no need to install any gateway servers in your hybrid or multicloud locations.
+It is now possible to run Windows Admin Center in the Azure Portal with no need to install any gateway servers in your hybrid or multi-cloud locations.
 Wide Wold Importers would like to see what functionality is available.

 ## Challenge